-It takes a different mindset to see digital isn't just 'switching on' technology and tools, but about delivering more - and better - for clients.
+It takes a different mindset to see digital isn't just 'switching on' technology and tools, but about delivering more - and better for clients.

-Where do you rank in the digital wealth management race?
+On your marks Where do you rank in the digital wealth management race?

 After a slow start, wealth managers are off the starting block.